Simegnew Bekele

 Simegnew Bekele Aynalem (ስመኘው በቀለ አይናለም; 13 September 1964 – 26 July 2018) was an Ethiopian civil engineer who served as chief project manager of the Grand Ethiopian Renaissance Dam project as well as three other similar dam projects in Ethiopia.
 He was considered the "public face" of the dam project.

 Biography

 Simegnew was born in 1964 in the small town of Maksegnit located in Begmeder Province.
 He completed a course at the Ethiopian Electric Power Corporation (EEPCo) technical training center in 1986.
 He taught at the institution for a while after graduating with a degree in Civil Engineering from Addis Ababa University in 1997.
 He served as deputy project manager for the Gilgel Gibe I and the project manager for the Gilgel Gibe II dams.
-In 2011 he was designated project manager for the Grand Ethiopian Renaissance Dam (GERD), since the start of its construction in 2011.
+In 2011 he was designated as head of the Ethiopian Renaissance Dam Project Office (GERDPO), since the start of its construction in 2011.
 In 2015 the Tigrai Online e-magazine named him as its person of the year.